How to Register a Business in the U.S.: Complete and Hassle-Free Guide

 Sales tax in Florida is a state tax that applies to the sale, rental, or use of goods and services within the state.
 This tax is collected by businesses at the time of the transaction and is then remitted to the Florida Department of Revenue.
 Sales tax is an important source of revenue for the state and is used to fund public services such as education, infrastructure, and security.

 In addition to this sales tax, some counties manage a surtax that is added to the initial percentage.
 This is paid on taxable items and services delivered to a county that imposes it.
+We invite you to calculate your company's tax payment in the following link.

 Before starting your business activities in the State of Florida, it is important to be informed about the state obligations that apply to the products or services you offer.
 To be subject to sales tax, the following conditions must be met: